isabellaPhung/UCSC-CSE123-S25/doc/common/startManual/startManual.md

 ![wifi connection screen](wifiConnect.png){width="50%"}

-Connect to the indicated acces point with your personal device.
+Connect to the indicated access point with your personal device.
 It will redirect you to a page where you can enter your wifi information.

 Once complete, your productivity partner is ready for your schedule!